mariannebarreto/mariannebarreto/README.md

 :telescope: Hi!
 I’m Mariana Hernández Barreto, but you can call me Ari.
 I work as Front-end developer and I'm focusing my way on the use of React.

-:seedling: Working on "Burger Queen".
-Using React and API's.
+:seedling: Working on "Aether".
+Journal web app to make entries.
+Built with React, SASS and MUI.

 :star2: In my free time, I love to make some digital art, play my ukelele or read a good book.